-In terms of people, culture offers the kind of guidance and framework that encourages our team.
-If we’re connecting at the right level, we can learn from each others’ mistakes and successes.
-We find purpose and motivation in our team, our values, and our mission.
+Regarding people, culture offers guidance and a framework that encourages our team.
+If we connect at the right level, we can learn from each other’s mistakes and successes.
+We find purpose and motivation in our team, values, and mission.

-We take initiative because we know our team is there to help, not punish.
-And diversity of thought makes us stronger: we are a broad spectrum of people learning and adapting in new ways, all contributing to the team and towards a common goal.
+We take the initiative because our team is there to help, not punish.
+And the diversity of thought makes us stronger: we are a broad spectrum of people learning and adapting in new ways, all contributing to the team and towards a common goal.

-It’s a fantastic thing when you have the right systems and the right people, both driven by the right kind of mindset.
-There will always be challenges, problems, mistakes, and fear, because that’s also part of being human.
+It’s fantastic when you have the suitable systems and the right people, both driven by the right mindset.
+There will always be challenges, problems, mistakes, and fear because that’s also part of being human.
 But those problems won’t stop us.

-We’re hungry to get a little bit better every day, and so we keep moving forward.
+We’re hungry to get a little better daily, so we keep moving forward.

-In both our culture and our technology, we deploy the principles of constant testing and learning, and create adaptable, agile collaboration between people and systems - and I have to say, that is a big part of why I get out of bed every day.
+In both our culture and our technology, we deploy the principles of constant testing and learning and create adaptable, agile collaboration between people and systems - and that is a big part of why I get out of bed every day.